-The credit risk for liquid funds and other short-term financial assets is considered negligible, since the counterparties are reputable banks with high quality external credit ratings.
+The credit risk for liquid funds and other short term financial assets is considered negligible, since the counterparties are reputable banks with high quality external credit ratings.

-Trade receivables
+Trade Receivables

-Trade receivables consist of a large number of customers, spread across diverse industries and geographical areas.
+Trade receivables consist of a large number of customers, mainly not-for-profit organisations.
 Ongoing credit evaluation is performed on the financial condition of accounts receivable.